JerlinJR/Instagram-Clone/README.md

-# Instagram-Clone
+# Instagram Clone

-  This is an simple Instagram clone using HTML,CSS and PHP
+          This is a very simple
+          instagram clone using
+              HTML and CSS
+            Very First Clone

+Nothing more Special Only Frontend